 Bullying in the Workplace and Stress Related Injuries.

 Bullying in the workplace is a common query that we receive at Tracey Solicitors.
-The most common questions are related to what is an employee to do if they are been harassed or bullied at work or what constitutes bullying the workplace.
+The most common questions are related to what is an employee to do if they are been harassed or bullied.
+This is along with what constitutes bullying the workplace.

 What constitutes bullying in the workplace?

-The definition of workplace bullying is “”repeated inappropriate behaviour, direct or indirect, whether verbal, physical or otherwise, conducted by one or more persons against another or others, at the place of work and/or in the course of employment, which could reasonably be regarded as undermining the individual‘s right to dignity at work.”
+The definition of workplace bullying is “repeated inappropriate behaviour.
+It can be direct or indirect, whether verbal, physical or otherwise.
+It is conducted by one or more persons against another or others, at the place of work and/or in the course of employment.
+This could be regarded as undermining the individual‘s right to dignity at work.”

 Types of bullying at work?

 The primary types of bullying in the workplace are:

 - social exclusion or isolation at work

 - repeated requests with impossible work deadline or tasks.

 If you are being bullied in your workplace, your first port of call should be to refer to your grievance procedure in your contract of employment.
 Your employer is obliged to furnish to you a contract of employment under the Terms of Employment Act 1994 at the commencement of employment.